 Ontario is a very small town located in the state of New York.
 With a population of 2,152 people and two constituent neighborhoods, Ontario is the 549th largest community in New York.

-Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ontario is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Ontario who work in office and administrative support (15.12%), sales jobs (15.02%), and architecture and engineering (5.93%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ontario is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ontario is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Ontario who work in sales jobs (12.46%), office and administrative support (11.20%), and management occupations (9.70%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ontario has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ontario a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Ontario in 2010 was $23,100, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $92,400 for a family of four.
+The per capita income in Ontario in 2018 was $32,556, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,224 for a family of four.
 However, Ontario contains both very wealthy and poor people as well.

 The people who call Ontario home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ontario residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ontario include Italian, English, Irish, and Dutch.
+The greatest number of Ontario residents report their race to be White, followed by Asian.
+Important ancestries of people in Ontario include German, Italian, Irish, Dutch, and English.

 The most common language spoken in Ontario is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Polish.